Bonanno crime family: Current position of the family

 On August 16, 2022, two indictments out of the Eastern District of New York charged nine members and associates of the Bonanno and Genovese crime families with racketeering, illegal gambling, money laundering conspiracy, obstruction of justice, and other offenses.
 The Bonanno mobsters indicted included capo Anthony "Little Anthony" Pipitone, soldier Vito Pipitone, who was arrested in Wellington, Florida, and appeared in federal court in Miami, associate Agostino Gabriele, and corrupt Nassau County Police Department detective Hector Rosario.

 The indictment alleged the Bonannos and Genoveses operated a joint illegal gambling establishment in Lynbrook called the Gran Caffe.
 The revenues from that operation were laundered through cash transfers to the defendants and then given to the family leaders.
 In addition, the two families controlled illegal gambling parlours at several other establishments, with the Bonanno family operating them at La Nazionale Soccer Club, the Glendale Sports Club and the Soccer Club at Rockaway Avenue, Valley Stream.
 Detective Rosario allegedly accepted bribes by the Bonanno family members in exchange for offering to arrange police raids of competing gambling locations.
-He was charged with obstructing a grand jury investigation and lying to the FBI, and subsequently suspended without pay from the Police Department, and shortly thereafter, fired.
+He was charged with obstructing a grand jury investigation and lying to the FBI, and suspended without pay from the Police Department, and shortly thereafter, fired.

 On September 14, 2023, former boss turned informant Joseph Massino died.

 On August 26, 2024, former capo turned government informant Frank Coppa died in Sarasota, Florida at the age of 82, while living under an assumed name.

 On November 7, 2024, Bonanno member Anthony Frascone was among five Long Island men indicted for their involvement in an illegal gambling operation.
 Based on a 14-month-long investigation, authorities claim the men operated an online sports betting operation based in Nassau County.

 On May 25, 2025, a Bonanno social club was robbed by four masked figures.
 Family administrators Joe Spirito and Ernie Aiello were both present at the time of the robbery.
 The robbers allegedly took cash and jewelry valued over $100,000.